datacraft-dsc/DEPs/20/README.md

 The main motivations of this DEP are:

-* Define a standard set of authentication guidlines for Starfish APIs
+* Define a standard set of authentication guidlines for DEP APIs
 * Provide a basis for a DEP on Authorization

 ## Specification

 Requirements are:

-* Each Starfish API may restrict access to authenticated users
+* Agents wishing to restrict acccess should use the authentication method defined in this DEP.
+* The decision of whether or not to authenticate a user given any set of credentials is left to the policy of the service provider operating the agent

 ## Proposed Solution